endomorphosis/generative-protein-binder-design/docs/DOCKER_MCP_README.md

 For embedded provider downloads, the stacks also mount a persistent `/models` volume, so any downloaded model assets (like ProteinMPNN source/weights) can be reused across restarts.

+### AlphaFold DB options (local staged download vs external/NIM)

+You have two supported ways to use **full** AlphaFold databases:

+1) **Download locally (staged install)**
+   - In the Dashboard **Settings → Embedded**, configure:
+     - `AlphaFold DB URL (reduced / initial)`
+     - `AlphaFold DB URL (full extras, optional)`
+   - Enable `allow auto-download`, and either click **Download embedded assets** or enable background startup bootstrap via:
+     - `MCP_EMBEDDED_AUTO_DOWNLOAD=1`
+     - `MCP_BOOTSTRAP_ON_STARTUP=1`
+   - The server downloads the reduced pack first and continues with the full extras pack in the background.
+   - Progress appears in the existing **Service Status** banner via the `reason` field.

+2) **Point AlphaFold to a model service that already has the DBs**
+   - In the Dashboard **Settings → External URLs** (or NIM URLs), set the AlphaFold endpoint to a container/service you run elsewhere.
+   - That service is responsible for hosting/mounting the full databases.
+This is the recommended approach when DBs live in a dedicated model-serving container or remote cluster.

 ### Multi-platform (one command)

 Use the helper script below to start the correct dashboard stack for your machine: